UnlyEd/next-right-now/guides/graphql-api/setup-graphcms.md

 {: .no_toc }

 <div class="code-example" markdown="1">
-Step by step guide about how to create and properly configure your GraphCMS account.
+Step-by-step guide about how to create and properly configure your GraphCMS account.
 </div>

 {% include page-toc.md %}